 Identifying and treating coexisting disorders is important for effective treatment of borderline personality disorder.

 Mentalization refers to people's ability to reflect on and understand their own state of mind (what they are feeling and why) and the state of mind of others.
-Mentalization is thought to be learned through a secure attachment to the caregiver.
-Mentalization-based treatment helps patients do the following:
+Mentalization-based treatment helps people do the following:

 It thus helps them relate to others with empathy and compassion, which also helps others understand and support them.

-Transference-focused psychotherapy centers on the interaction between patient and therapist.
-The therapist asks questions and helps patients think about their reactions so that they can examine their exaggerated, distorted, and unrealistic images of self during session.
-The current moment (eg, how patients are relating to their therapist) is emphasized rather than the past.
-For example, when a timid, quiet patient suddenly becomes hostile and argumentative, the therapist may ask whether the patient noticed a shift in feelings and then ask the patient to think about how the patient was experiencing the therapist and self when things changed.
-The purpose is
+Transference-focused psychotherapy centers on the interaction between the person and the therapist.
+The therapist asks questions and helps the person examine exaggerated, distorted, and unrealistic self-images and reactions to various situations.
+The current moment (including how the person is relating to the therapist) is emphasized rather than the past.
+For example, when a timid, quiet person suddenly becomes hostile and argumentative, the therapist may ask whether the person noticed a shift in feelings and then ask the person to think about how the person was experiencing the therapist and self when things changed.
+The purposes are

-SSRIs are usually well-tolerated; chance of a lethal overdose is minimal.
-However, SSRIs are only marginally effective for depression and anxiety in patients with borderline personality disorder.
+However, SSRIs are only slightly effective in people with borderline personality disorder.